MicrosoftDocs/PowerShell-Docs/reference/6/PSReadLine/About/about_PSReadLine.md

 You can see many more examples in the file `SamplePSReadLineProfile.ps1` which is installed in the PSReadLine module folder.

-Most key bindings will want to take advantage of some helper functions for editing the command line those APIs are documented in the next section.
+Most key bindings use some helper functions for editing the command line.
+Those APIs are documented in the next section.

 ## Custom Key Binding Support APIs